Western University of Health Sciences, College of Osteopathic Medicine of the Pacific - WesternU/COMP

 Supplemental Application Fee Waiver Available?
 Yes

-Fee waiver for primary application, or approve for fee waiver.
-We will consider fee waivers for applicants who did not receive a fee waiver from AACOMAS will be considered with alternate documents.
+Applicants who receive an AACOMAS fee waiver or approval for a fee waiver for the primary application will receive a secondary fee waiver.
+We will consider fee waivers for applicants who did not receive a fee waiver from AACOMAS with alternate documents.

 Acceptances/Deposit Schedule